About

 • SMIDDY, aimed to foster the community of infectious disease modelers in Switzerland.

-I’m usually working from Vevey in Switzerland🇨🇭.
-Don’t hesitate to reach out if you pass by the Geneva Lake area, or if you don’t.
-Happy to discuss anything related to ID modeling topic or academic life.
+I just moved close to Chapel Hill, North Carolina.
+Don’t hesitate to reach out if you pass by the area, or even if you don’t.
+Happy to discuss anything related to ID modeling topics or academic life.

 My research output finishes on GitHub or Google Scholar, if not buried in a computer folder.